lezojeda/personal-budget/README.md

 }
 ```

-4. Visualize your envelopes with the GET `/envelopes` endpoint
+4. Obtain your current envelopes with the GET `/envelopes` endpoint

 For more details, you can refer to the [documentation](#documentation).